 Not Your Grandmother’s Vintage Wallpapers

 For some, the idea of vintage wallpaper conjures up the image of an unsightly 70’s print being demo-ed out on an HGTV show.
-You’ll want to go ahead and shelve that notion, because this 120 year old design studio is not making your grandmother’s wallpaper.
+You’ll want to go ahead and shelve that notion, because this 120 year company Gracie wallpaper, is not making your grandmother’s stuffy decor.

 Four generations of the Gracie family have made it their life’s work to marry the past and the present together in a way that is truly extraordinary.
 In our 2-day shipping obsessed world, their hand-painted wallpapers stand apart, in a niche that seems to have weathered the test of time.